 Press the horn button to check horn function.
-If the horn or any other part does not operate, report the failure, and have it repaired before the truck is put into operation.
+If the horn or any other part does not operate, report the failure, and have it repaired before the truck is put into operation (key switch must be ON to operate the horn).